nubenetes/awesome-kubernetes/docs/kubernetes.md

     * [itnext.io: Kubernetes for dummies: Life of a Pod.
 Part 3](https://itnext.io/kubernetes-for-dummies-life-of-a-pod-fc8158e27aa)
 * [==iximiuz.com: Containers vs. Pods - Taking a Deeper Look==](https://iximiuz.com/en/posts/containers-vs-pods/)
 * [kubermatic.com: The Ultimate Checklist for Running Kubernetes in Production](https://www.kubermatic.com/resources/the-ultimate-checklist-for-running-kubernetes-in-production)
+* [==vadosware.io: So you need to wait for some Kubernetes resources?==](https://vadosware.io/post/so-you-need-to-wait-for-some-kubernetes-resources/) __There are at least two ways to wait for Kubernetes resources you probably care about: kubectl wait for Pods, initContainers for everything else__

 ### kubeconfig
 * [medium: Mastering the KUBECONFIG file](https://medium.com/@ahmetb/mastering-kubeconfig-4e447aa32c75)